Why Is My Credit Score Important?

 The most important thing you can do to positively impact your credit score is to pay every bill on time.

 You can purchase a copy of your Equifax Credit Score by clicking here.
 Because each credit reporting bureau places a slightly different emphasis on various parts of your credit history, it’s worth taking a look at each bureau’s version of your credit score.
 You can buy a 3-in-1 package of credit scores here.

-The Equifax Credit Score is based on an Equifax Credit Score model and is not the same as scores used by 3rd parties to access your creditworthiness.1
+The Equifax Credit Score is based on an Equifax Credit Score model and is not the same as scores used by 3rd parties to assess your creditworthiness.1

 Get your Equifax Credit Report and Score for $15.95.

 Equifax Credit Report and Score retail price is $15.95.
 Product is active for 30 days once purchased.
-Cancellation is not applicable to one-time report products and we do not offer refunds.2Buy Now
+Cancellation is not applicable to one-time report products and we do not offer refunds.2Get Started

 Why Should I Check my Credit History and Credit Score?

 In today’s digital economy, your credit history and credit score are vital pieces of information that are key to helping you secure your financial life.
 Credit card companies, mortgage lenders, and insurance companies will pull copies of your credit report and score in order to decide whether to extend credit or how much to charge for your insurance premium.

 Financial services companies tend to group borrowers into segments according to their credit score.
 These credit score ranges may determine how much you’ll be charged for your insurance coverage or the interest rate you pay on your mortgage, student or car loan or the type of credit card you’ll be offered.

 In general, Equifax’s credit score ranges from 280 to 850.